Phonics and Early Reading

 "I like it when other people read us stories but I also like reading by myself as it helps me to get better at my reading and I can use my Phonics to help." - Year 2 Child

-We recognise that reading underpins children’s access to the curriculum and it clearly impacts on their achievement.
+We are aiming for every child to be a successful and thoughtful reader.
+Children 'learn to read' so they can 'read to learn'.
+Reading underpins children’s access to the curriculum and it clearly impacts on their achievement.
 This is why we are so passionate about it.
-There is considerable research to show that children who enjoy reading and choose to read benefit not only academically, but also socially and emotionally.
+Children who enjoy reading and choose to read benefit not only academically, but also socially and emotionally.

-To be able to read, children need to be taught an efficient strategy to decode words.
-That strategy is phonics.
-It is essential that children are actively taught and supported to use phonics from the start of their reading journey in Reception as the only approach to decoding.
+To be able to read, children need to be taught an efficient strategy to decode words through daily phonics lessons.
+It is essential that children are actively taught and supported to use phonics from the start of their reading journey in Nursery as the only approach to decoding.
 We understand that phonic decoding skills must be practised until children become automatic and fluent reading is established.

 Fluent decoding is only one component of reading.
 Comprehension skills need to be taught to enable children to make sense of what they read, build on what they already know and give them a desire to want to read.